ojdunn/advent-of-code-2022/README.md

 Two problems/puzzles per day are available from Dec 1 - 25.

 File name `aoc0102.py` means the first day's second puzzle solution.
+Days with one file contain both puzzles for the day.

 My input files needed to solve the puzzles are stored in the input directory.
 `input03.txt` means the input for day 3.